concord-consortium/lab/developer-doc/initial-setup-details.md

 4. Generates the `public` directory:

-5. Generates the Java resources in the `public/jnlp` directory:

 You should now be able to open the file: `public/index.html` in a browser however most things won't work correctly.
 This is because of the limitation of the `file` protocol in browsers.
 Continue on to see about setting up the server.

 ### 5. open another new terminal and run `bin/rackup config.ru`

 Startup the Rack-based Lab server for local development.
 This is simple rack application that mainly just serves the files in public.
-It does contain 2 dynamic extensions:
+It does contain a dynamic extension:

-- an [embedded Jnlp service](developer-doc/jnlp-rack-app.md) which handles serving jar and jnlp files in an optimized way
 - a [shutterbug](https://github.com/concord-consortium/shutterbug) service so you can take snapshots locally

 Alternatively you can use `python -m SimpleHTTPServer` to run a python server.
-Currently it won't handle the applets and jnlps correctly and it won't support snapshots, but you might not need those features.
+Currently it won't handle the applets and it won't support snapshots, but you might not need those features.

 ### 6. open http://localhost:9292